sagemath/trac_to_gh/Issue 7966.md

 # Issue 7966: Giving some punch to distance computations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7966

 Original creator: ncohen